Study Abroad: Information for Parents

 - UF Sponsored Programs: Some grades earned are posted and computed into the UF GPA and some are posted to the transcript but not computed in to the UF GPA.

 - How long is a study abroad program?

 - Students can take programs of varying length, ranging from one week to an academic year in duration.
-The vast majority of programs offered by the Warrington College of Business Administration run through the entire academic semester.
+The vast majority of programs offered by the Warrington College of Business run through the entire academic semester.

 - Why does the university require students to have medical insurance abroad?